-In Los Angeles County, man has played an active role by introducing the animals involved in the transmission cycle and by creating environmental conditions conducive for the maintenance and spread of endemic typhus.
-Opossums and freeroaming cats often exist in significant numbers in commercial or residential communities because of an ample food supply, accessible harborage, changing public attitudes, and a lack of environmental controls.
+In Los Angeles County, man has played an active role by introducing the animals involved in the transmission cycle and by creating environmental conditions conducive for the maintenance and spread of murine typhus.
+These animals often exist in significant numbers in commercial or residential communities because of ample food supply, accessible harborage, and a lack of predators such as coyotes.